 Neutralization/functional blocking validation data

-In the example below, recombinant Red firefly luciferase generates light (bioluminescence) in the presence of luciferase substrate (left panel).
+In the example below (figure1 A), recombinant Red firefly luciferase generates light (bioluminescence) in the presence of luciferase substrate (left panel).
 The Red firefly luciferase antibody blocks RFF luciferase activity in a dose-dependent manner, resulting in decreased activity as reflected by reduced bioluminescence.

-Western blot analysis of Red firefly luciferase (from the Japanese firefly Luciola cruciata).
+Figure 1 B. Western blot analysis of Red firefly luciferase (from the Japanese firefly Luciola cruciata).
 Electrophoresis was performed after loading 10 µg of whole cell lysates from untransfected (UT) and Red firefly (RFF Luc) or Green Renilla (GR Luc) luciferase transfected 293 cell lines, and 10 µL of PageRuler Plus Prestained Protein Ladder (Cat.
 No. 26619) onto a 4–20% Tris-HCl polyacrylamide gel.
-Proteins were transferred to a PVDF membrane and blocked with 5% BSA/TBST for 1 hr.
+Proteins were transferred to a PVDF membrane and blocked with 5% BSA/TBST for 1 hour.
 The membrane was probed with a RFF luciferase polyclonal antibody (Cat.
 No. PA1-179) at a dilution of 1:4,000 overnight at 4°C on a rocking platform, washed in TBS-0.1% Tween-20, and probed with a prediluted goat anti–rabbit IgG HRP secondary antibody (Cat.
-No. 32460) at a dilution of 1:500 (20 ng/mL) for 1 hr.
+No. 32460) at a dilution of 1:500 (20 ng/mL) for 1 hour.
 Membranes were washed, and chemiluminescent detection was performed using SuperSignal West Pico substrate (Cat.
-No. 34080)
+No. 34080).

 In addition to the neutralization of biological activity for specificity testing of antibodies, blocking can be utilized in a different way to determine specificity.
 In these cases, the immunizing peptide, which is usually abundantly available, can be used as a method for antibody specificity verification.
 We routinely use this control in western blotting applications, especially when performing specificity testing of antibodies that are directed against specific phosphorylation sites.